acidjazz/objectus/readme.md

 });
 ```

-Now you have "data" as a global object you can pass into any task needed.
+Now you have `data` as a global object you can pass into any task needed.
 Make sure when you are watching files that are compiled passing objectus, you re-compile them afterwards

 ```javascript
 gulp.watch('dat/**/*', ['objectus','stylus','jade']);